Mat1020/RaspPi-LED/README.md

 2 ) Building the Circuit:

 _Step 1:_
    Connect one of the female/male jumper to the GND pin

 _Step 2:_
    Connect another female/male jumper to the GPIO 17 pin

 _Step 3:_
    Connect the GND jumper to the negative row of the breadboard (Right Side)

 _Step 4:_
    Connect the GPIO 17 jumper to the positive row of the breadboard (Right Side)

 _Step 5:_
    Grab your LED and connect it to the negative row and the other leg to the 25 column (Right side)

 _Step 6:_
    Grab your resistor and connect it to the positive row and the 25 column (Right Side)

-Now you're ready to code!
+3 ) Set Up the Code: